-We love laptops for their portability, providing the ability to bring your workstation with you everywhere you go.
+We love the best laptops for their portability, providing the ability to bring your workstation with you everywhere you go.
 But when you are docked at a desk, it’s helpful to have a stand to clear some more space on your desk and lift it up to an acceptable height.

 Rain Design iLevel 2